obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Settings.md

 If you want users to be able to configure parts of your plugin themselves, you can expose them as _settings_.

-In this guide, you'll learn how to create a settings page like this 👇
+In this guide, you'll learn how you can create a settings page like this 👇

 ![[settings.png]]